-Having a thorough list and sticking to it has a much bigger advantage, though, and it goes hand-in-hand with sticking to a budget.
-Making (and using!) a thorough list means more intentional gift giving.
-You have already considered all the proposed gift ideas for each person on your list, done your "homework" of researching the best price (I usually do this from home in the comfort of my jammies in front of the computer!) and decided on the best option(s) for each person before you even go shopping.
+Having a thorough list and sticking to it also means more intentional gift giving.
+You have already considered all the proposed gift ideas for each person on your list, done your "homework" of researching the best price and decided on the best option(s) for each person before you even go shopping.

 If my child wants a cute and cuddly stuffed animal they saw in the Toys R Us catalog, but previous stuffed animals have just collected dust in his/her bedroom before eventually being donated to a thrift store, then why would I purchase another one?
 I want to use my dollars wisely and not encourage consumerism in my child.

 Start planning your Christmas shopping well in advance.
-This includes the earlier points of making a budget and being organized.
 Don't wait until a couple of weeks before Christmas to decide how much to spend (ideally, this should be done the previous January when you set up your annual budget) or what you're going to buy for each person.

 Never pay full price.